riceissa/issarice.com/wiki/index.md

 Near the beginning of the month I looked into the [flow of money in global health](wiki/total-spending-in-global-health.md).

+I also spent some time reading about what it is like to work for some global health organizations like WHO and the Gates Foundation.
+I didn't find a lot of information here, and did not publish anything from my reading.

 In the middle of the month I published a [post](http://lesswrong.com/lw/owa/lesswrong_analytics_february_2009_to_january_2017/) about LessWrong analytics.